yonzay/Helm_Assessment/README.md

 While using the front-end if you ever encounter `invalid session token` or a page that indicates that you're unauthorized then that means your session has expired and you need to relogin, sessions last 15 minutes.

+`app/database/definitions.ts` contains the interfaces/schemas of all the data that is in relation to the database

 ## API Documentation

 http://127.0.0.1:8080/api/v1/auth/create/create_user